course-dprep/animation-imdb-ratings-analysis/README.md

 targeted at children and families, which strengthens the sense of nostalgia through intergenerational re-watches (Lizardi, 2020).
 The present study will test this with:

-***H2:*** _The negative effect of release year on ratings is moderated by animation status, such that the decline is weaker for animated movies than for non-animated movies._
+***H2:*** _The negative effect of release year (before vs since 2010) on ratings is moderated by animation status, such that the decline is less pronounced for animated movies than for non-animated movies._

 ## Data